-We are dedicated to serving the rural Alaska and Native Alaskan population of our region and responding to issues that affect the people of the Yukon-Kuskokwim Delta.
-Our mission is to educate, stimulate and inform as well as provide cultural enrichment, entertainment, opportunity for public access and language maintenance for cultural survival.
+We are dedicated to serving the rural Alaska and Alaska Native population of our region and responding to issues that affect the people of the Yukon-Kuskokwim Delta.
+Our mission is to educate, stimulate and inform as well as provide cultural enrichment, entertainment, and opportunity for public access and language maintenance for cultural survival.

 Bethel Broadcasting, Inc. is a Native American owned and operated public broadcasting joint licensee operating public radio and television stations located in Bethel, Alaska.
 Bethel Broadcasting, Inc is a 501c(3) non-profit corporation licensed to do business in the State of Alaska.